Brelage/Bazaar/README.md

 # Bazaar
-Web scraping project that tracks data points such as prices and offers of supermarket products over time and integrates data collection, storage, and analysis.
+Bazaar tracks data points such as prices and offers of supermarket products over time and integrates data collection, storage, and analysis.
 It uses an object-oriented approach, scrapes websites using BeautifulSoup, and uses SQLAlchemy for database management.
 The project can be containerized with Docker.

 In its current state, this program is built with the REWE supermarket website as reference.

+## Software Architecture
+Bazaar consists of three structural parts:
+1. the webscraper for gathering the data
+2. the database for organizing and storing the data
+3. the parser for analysing the data and gaining insights

 ## Features